-Objective MM-3: Develop, manage, and operate an efficient, integrated freight system Objective also supports: Economic prosperity, environmental sustainability, safety and resiliency, and asset management Strategy MM-3-A: Implement detection on priority corridors to identify problem areas across modes, particularly targeted to truck data
+Objective also supports: Economic prosperity, environmental sustainability, safety and resiliency, and asset management

+Strategy MM-3-A: Implement detection on priority corridors to identify problem areas across modes, particularly targeted to truck data

 • Evaluate the existing ITS network, identify system gaps, determine priority improvements, and develop an implementation strategy.
-Valuable information regarding truck trips and techniques to improve freight efficiencies can be gained using roadside technology.
-Caltrans and its partners should support deployment of truck trip planning software and technology such as real-time traveler information systems, marine terminal appointment and reservation systems, load matching at inland hubs, and truck stop reservation systems.
-By integrating ITS into rest areas, traffic information can be pushed to travelers providing smart truck parking and/or reservation systems.
+Roadside technology can provide valuable information regarding truck trips and techniques to improve freight efficiencies.
+Caltrans and its partners should support the deployment of truck trip planning software and technology such as real-time traveler information systems, marine terminal appointment and reservation systems, load matching at inland hubs, and truck stop reservation systems.
+By integrating ITS into rest areas, traffic information can be pushed to travelers by providing smart truck parking and/or reservation systems.

-Strategy MM-3-B: Construct railroad grade separations at high volume roadway crossings where feasible; prioritize crossings that facilitate the movement of trucks
+Strategy MM-3-B: Construct railroad grade separations at high-volume roadway crossings where feasible; prioritize crossings that facilitate the movement of trucks